Shri Mata Vaishno Devi Katra railway station: History

+On 6 June 2025, a pair of Vande Bharat trains between Katra and Srinagar were inaugurated, finally connecting the Kashmir Valley with the rest of India.

 A 1 megawatt solar power plant was commissioned at the station in March 2015.

 Passenger amenities and facilities

 The ground floor of Katra railway station has escalators, lifts, current reservation, second class booking, train enquiry section, pilgrim guide, tourist assistance, VIP lounge, a fully air-conditioned hotel with a shopping lounge, multi-cuisine restaurant, cloak room, waiting hall, a book stall, tea stall, toilet blocks, and catering area.
 The first floor accommodates eight retiring rooms and a cafeteria.
 A huge parking place has also been constructed to accommodate cars and passenger buses.

 Being a modern railway station.
 Katra Railway station is equipped with modern facilities.